 - Experience collaborating in multifunctional teams

-- Proficiency with contemporary research and design tools and methods
+- Proficiency with contemporary design and prototyping tools and methods

-- Affinity with frog’s values, and a passion for creating products and services that meet peoples functional and emotional needs
+- Affinity with frog’s values, and a passion for creating products that meet peoples functional and emotional needs

 - Business level ability in English